In this article, we try to answer the question “what is the difference between a marketing consultant and branding consultant in Singapore?”.

 If you are looking for a marketing consultant to reinvent your business, you will want to look for a strategy consultant.
 However, if your strategic marketing plan is in place and you are looking for someone to help with branding materials and to create a unified customer experience with a specific identify, you will want to hire a branding consultant.

 In a previous article, I shared how to choose a digital consultant in Singapore.
-The same criteria for choosing a consultant will apply here too.
-You can read that article here.
+The same criteria for choosing a marketing consultant will apply here too.

 One thing to consider when hiring a marketing or branding consultant in Singapore is to seek one that is a certified management consultant so that you can tap on the Enterprise Development Grant (EDG).